plwg/git_presentation/how_to_build_a_time_machine.md

 ![](two-branches.png)

 When a branch is created, Git just writes down "testing: f30ab...".
-It does not copy files, computer, connect to Internet, whatever.
+It does not copy files, compute, connect to Internet, whatever.

 Hence it is very fast and cheap to create new branch.
 It is encouraged to create a branch for each topic you work on.